yogeshhegde/processor-sdk-doc/source/debian/Building_Debian_Image.rst

 In other words, ``ti-bdebstrap`` offers users an easy way to create a full-fledged Debian image for supported TI platforms, using a single command.
 Once the image is built, the user can directly flash it onto a SD card.

-TI currently supports building Debian Bookworm Images for AM62Px, AM62x and AM64x platforms.
+TI currently supports building Debian images for AM62Lx, AM62Px, AM62x and AM64x platforms.

 Usage
 =====